 Days at sea are the perfect chance to relax, unwind and do whatever takes your fancy.
 So whether that is going to the gym, visiting the spa, trying to spot a whale from the deck, reading a chapter or two, or simply topping up your tan, these blue sea days are the perfect balance to the green days spent exploring on land.

 The native Inuit are an integral part of Iqaluit, a remote community at the head of Frobisher Bay.
-Once-considered the possible entrance of a Northwest Passage, the bay provides insight into Inuit history and culture including dog-sledding on handmade qamutik sleds led by qimmiiq – North America’s oldest and rarest purebred canine.
-Inuit artworks are showcased at Nunatta Sunakkutaangit Museum while Inuit history is evident at Crystal II, an ancient Thule Inuit settlement outside of Sylvia Grinnell Territorial Park.
+The bay provides insight into Inuit history and culture including dog-sledding on handmade qamutik sleds led by qimmiq – North America’s oldest and rarest purebred canine.
+Nunatta Sunakkutaangit Museum displays Inuit artwork while Crystal II, an ancient Thule Inuit settlement, lies outside of Sylvia Grinnell Territorial Park.

 Staffed completely by Inuit, Torngat Mountains National Park takes its name from the Inuktitut word Tongait, meaning place of spirits.
-We have a rare chance to follow in the footsteps of Inuit as they share their stories of spirits and traditions in their homeland, where for centuries they have been fishing and hunting polar bears and caribou.
+Here, Inuit share their stories of spirits and traditions in their homeland, where for centuries they have been fishing and hunting polar bears and caribou.
 This magical land made up of dramatically spectacular mountains and deep fjords nudging up to iceberg-filled waters is only accessible by boat.

-Founded as a naval base in 1749, Halifax’s seafaring history is well-grounded with the Canadian Museum of Immigration where one million Europeans landed up until 1971.
-Another reminder is the Noon Gun that has fired from the looming Citadel fortress since 1857.
-When Titanic struck the iceberg at 11:40 pm, April 14, 1912, ships set sail from here.
+Founded as a naval base in 1749, Halifax’s seafaring history is well-grounded with the Canadian Museum of Immigration, where one million Europeans landed up until 1971, and the Noon Gun that has fired from the Citadel fortress since 1857.
+When the Titanic struck the iceberg at 11:40 pm, April 14, 1912, ships set sail from here.
 Many victims are buried at Fairview Lawn Cemetery, while the Maritime Museum of the Atlantic displays rescued artefacts.

 This expedition includes: